matrix-org/synapse/docs/upgrade.md

 To do so it uses the ICU library through PyICU.
-If you want to take advantage of this feature you need to install PyICU but also ICU native dependency and its development headers so that PyICU can build since no prebuild wheels is available.
+If you want to take advantage of this feature you need to install PyICU but also the ICU native dependency and its development headers so that PyICU can build since no prebuilt wheels are available.
 You can follow [PyICU documentation](https://pypi.org/project/PyICU/) to do so.

 # Upgrading to v1.73.0